Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 Chrome: |██████████████████████████████| 1/1 test files | 0 passed, 1 failed
 ```

-👆 even though we have 2 `sum` calls in our test we only have one console log?
+👆 even though we have 2 `sum` calls in my test we only have one console log?
 The reason for that is that as soon as one `expect` fails the execution for that test stops.
 So `sum(3, 12)` never gets executed.

 With the ability to log outputs of specific individual executions of `sum` we could surely make the code work.
 But to highlight alternative approaches, we will be looking into debugging in the browser as well.